Bhaskar1312/adopt-me/notes.md

 // [])  // //eslint-disable-line react-hooks/exhaustive-deps, incorrect warning

 // useEffect, it re-renders twice because of the way react works, it first renders and then updates the state due to api response, so it re-renders again

+// someone gives you a city, you call and get zipcode. you do that a lot.
+That's a candidate for customHook